 Ever wondered what my first ever free blanket knitting pattern design was?
 Well, here it is!
 My famous block blanket knitting pattern.
 It’s actually my first design ever.
 Over the years, I must have made dozens of these knitted squares afghans.
 They’re the perfect gift for weddings, special birthdays, or other big events.

-It takes a bit of time to knit because of the size but you can go at it at your own pace and take it one square at a time.
-I always have an ongoing easy block blanket in my project stash for when I want to knit without needing to think after a long and hard day at work.
+It takes a bit of time to knit because of the size, but you can go at it at your own pace and take it one square at a time.
+I always have an ongoing easy block blanket in my project stash for when I want to knit without needing to think after a long hard day at work.